dalmolingroup/dalmolingroup.github.io/_lines/systems_evolution.md

 {%
   include figure.html
-  caption="From the geneplast vignette, we show the evolutionary rooting scenarios for the same toy examples depicted in Figure 1. (a, b) Red circles indicate the evolutionary roots that best explain the observed orthologs in the species tree." image="images/lines/evo1.jpg"
+  caption="From the geneplast vignette, we show the evolutionary rooting scenarios .
+Red circles indicate the evolutionary roots that best explain the observed orthologs in the species tree." image="images/lines/evo1.jpg"
 %}